mre/mre.github.io.v2/blog/2018-fastcat.md

 ```

 Wow... we didn't really try hard, and we're already approaching the speed of a
-tool that has gets optimized [since
+tool that gets optimized [since
 1971](https://en.wikipedia.org/wiki/Cat_(Unix)). 🎉

 But before we celebrate too much, let's see if we can go even faster.